What is bipolar disorder?

 How is bipolar disorder treated?

-In most cases, bipolar disorder is best treated with a combination of behavior therapy, family therapy and at times — medication.
+In most cases, bipolar disorder is best treated with a combination of behavior therapy, family therapy and at times — bipolar disorder medication.
 Certain modalities like trauma informed therapies (ART, EMDR, Somatic therapies, mindfulness) in conjunction with other therapies that target impulses & thought patterns like CBT (cognitive behavioral therapy) and DBT (dialectical behavioral therapy) are often integrated into a treatment plan.
 What works best can depend on the person and their family system.
 Good treatment plans will include close monitoring, follow-ups, family & relational work, and making changes, if needed, along the way.

 When should I call your office?